kuznicki-me/gitlight/README.md

     # and/or
     $ which git

-on Windows binary files are usually located in place like:
+on Windows, you are using GitHub, binary files are usually located in place like:

     C:\\Users\\<username>\\AppData\\Local\\GitHub\\PortableGit_<numbersandletters>\\bin\\git.exe